-8. The relief sought in the above said Complaint which is considered herewith is only that for a direction to pay interest for delay in completion and handing over the apartment allotted to the Complainant.
+10. As mentioned above, other prayers in the above complaint have already been adjudicated and order has been passed the only prayer to be considered herewith that for a direction to pay interest for delay in completion and handing over the apartment allotted to the Complainant.
 According to Section 18(1) of the Real Estate (Regulation & Development) Act 2016 [hereinafter referred to as "the Act, 2016"], "If the promoter fails to complete or is unable to give possession of an apartment, plot or building, in accordance with the terms of the agreement for sale or, as the case may be, duly completed by the date specified therein; he shall be liable on demand to the allottees, in case the allottee wishes to withdraw from the project, without prejudice to any other remedy available, to return the amount received by him in respect of that apartment, plot building, as the case may be, with interest at such rate as may be prescribed in this behalf including compensation in the manner as provided under this Act-Provided that where the allottee does not intend to withdraw from the project, he shall be paid by the promoter, interest for every month of delay, till the handing over of the possession, at such rate as may be prescribed."
-It is obvious that Section 18(1) of the Act, 2016 is applicable in cases where the promoter fails to complete or is unable to give possession of an apartment, plot, or building in accordance with the terms of the agreement for sale duly completed by the date specified therein.
+It is obvious that Section 18(1) of the Act.
+2016 is applicable in cases where the promoter fails to complete or is unable to give possession of an apartment, plot, or building in accordance with the terms of the agreement for sale duly completed by the date specified therein.
 Moreover, Section 18 (1) of the Act, 2016 clearly provides two options to the allottees viz.
 (1) either to withdraw from the project and seek refund of the amount paid with interest and compensation (2) or to continue with the project and seek interest for delay till handing over of possession.
 Here, the Complainant has opted to continue with the project and claimed interest for delay in handing over possession of the apartment to him.